SoarinFerret/odfe-wazuh-docker/guide.md

 '
 ```

-## 6. Logging into Wazuh Adding Agents
+## 6. Logging into Kibana

 At this point, you should be able to sign into Kibana and do things.
+Go to `https://<SERVERIP>:5601`.
+You will get a warning about using a self-signed certificate - just accept and continue.
+You can sign in using pretty much any of the accounts defined within the `internal_users.yml` file.

 If not, I would begin troubleshooting that before continuing.

 However, if you can sign in, congrats!
 Now lets take a look at Wazuh.

+## 7. Logging into the Kibanan Wazuh Plugin and Adding Agents

+**_Before continuing, switch your default tenant to Global_**

+Go to Tenants and click 'select' to change your tenant.

 ### Kibana Wazuh Plugin